deepin-community/python-resolvelib/README.rst

 -------

 A string, usually in a number form, describing a snapshot of a Package.
-This number should increase when a Package post a new snapshot, i.e. a higher number means a more up-to-date snapshot.
+This number should increase when a Package posts a new snapshot, i.e a higher number means a more up-to-date snapshot.

 Specifier
 ---------